suzanne-lee/whos-that-pokemon-react-app/README.md

 # Who's That Pokemon?

-View the hosted project [here! ](https://youthful-bassi-d20dc8.netlify.app/)
+View the hosted project [here!](https://youthful-bassi-d20dc8.netlify.app/) 🌟⚡💛

 ## Description

-Inspired by the segment in the original TV series, Who's That Pokemon? is a single-page game that allows users to try and identify hidden Pokemon.
-Who's That Pokemon? is a landing page game built using HTML, CSS, JavaScript, ReactJS, and Bootstrap.
+Inspired by the segment in the original TV series, *Who's That Pokemon?* is a single-page web game that allows users to try and identify hidden Pokemon. *Who's That Pokemon?* is built using HTML, CSS, JavaScript, ReactJS, and Bootstrap.

 ### Limitations
 - Data